COVIDose: …Whew, this is starting to get to me—feeling a bit dizzy, breathin’ heavy, tumbling in the gut—like that…Maybe

 “Complication number two.
 Look, either way your housing situation is in dire jeopardy here.
 And you have no plan B.”

 “So what are you telling me?”
-Not even replaying the brilliance of Herbie Hancock and Van the Man in my head could mute this white noise static reverbing ear to ear.
+Not even replaying the brilliance of Herbie Hancock and Van the Man in my head could mute this white noise static reverberating ing ear to ear.

 Just like Wally World had no studio B—but Wally’s was long gone anyway, eventually to become less monumental Hyde Street Studios.
-Although Heider had lorded over so much tracks-to-wax creativity, by the late 1970s he had decided to pull the plugs.
+Although Heider had lorded over so much tracks-to-wax creativity, by 1978 (of course) he had decided to pull the plugs.
 Sure, Wally Heider Recording had engineered the monumental music of the Byrds, Pointer Sisters, James Brown, Journey, Paul Simon, Merle Haggard and Moby Grape.
 But by the Tubes, Hot Tuna, T.Rex and Dead Kennedys sessions, Heider wizardry had apparently run its course here on Hyde Street.
-And the San Francisco Sound itself was heading south…not unlike my current tenure at Delphoria.
+And his San Francisco Sound was heading south…not unlike my current tenure at Delphoria.

 “That you may need some legal representation about now, and Homeward Angels has decided to take your case,” Tallian pulled out several more documents from his briefcase.

 “Mine?
 I mean, I dunno, with all the needier folks out there, why?”